Tag Archive for: overnight care

 7:05 am: Said goodbye to a well rested family!

 The goals of an overnight shift might change from night-to-night or family-to-family.
 This is why our Overnight Newborn Care package includes five continuous weeks of three 10-hour overnight shifts per week.
 This allows your whole family needed rest and sets a foundation of healthy sleep habits for your baby.
-This postpartum doula care package can be duplicated for extended support as well.
-Contact us to find out more about our overnight newborn care.
+You can also duplicate these packages to extend your Overnight Postpartum Doula care!

 We know that bringing your newest family member home can be exciting and challenging, even if you prepare for baby’s arrival with childbirth education classes and prenatal support.
 Our trained and certified postpartum doulas help you with a smooth and manageable transition as you welcome a new member to your family.
 Through a combination of daytime, evening, and overnight shifts, we are here to support your family’s unique needs.
 Here are the ways we offer practical, informational, and emotional support at home, when you need it.